Skip to content

 How does self-employed income protection work?

-Payments aren’t made immediately after your claim is accepted.
-There’s a waiting or deferred period before you get your first pay-out.
+It’s worth noting that payments aren’t made immediately after your claim is accepted.
+There’s a waiting or ‘deferred’ period before you get your first pay-out.

 Does sick pay for self-employed workers exist?

-Adults aged over 25 could receive a maximum of £129.50 a week depending on their circumstances.
+Adults who qualify could receive a maximum of £138.20 a week, depending on their circumstances.

 What does self-employed income protection generally cover?

-When comparing quotes for self-employed income protection, you can also choose:
+When comparing quotes for self-employed income protection, consider:

-• Short-term cover to protect you for a set amount of time or long-term cover that pays out you until you’re able to work again or ready to retire.
+• Policy length – short-term cover protects you for a set amount of time.
+Long-term cover pays out until you’re either able to work again or ready to retire.

-• The length of deferral period, which is how long you have to wait after you claim before you receive your first payment.
+• Length of deferred period – this is how long you have to wait after you claim before you receive your first payment.

 How much self-employed income protection cover do I need?

 The amount of cover you need will be based on your income.
-But it can be difficult to measure the income of self-employed workers.
-Some self-employed people have regular, consistent work, while others work irregularly or on a project basis.
+But, since self-employed work patterns can be irregular, it can be difficult to measure your salary.

 To work out your average income, most insurance providers will look at your pre-tax profits, usually over the course of the past financial year.
 If you were to fall ill and make a claim, the monthly pay-out you receive would be an agreed percentage of that calculated average monthly income.

-The amount you’ll pay for self-employed income protection insurance will depend on several factors, including the type of policy you choose and your personal circumstances.
+The amount you’ll pay for your insurance will depend on several factors, including the type of policy you choose and your personal circumstances.
 Insurance providers will consider:

 • What you do for a living and the risks involved in your job.
 For example, if you’re a contractor working on building sites, an insurance provider will likely calculate that you’re a much higher risk than a self-employed graphic designer working from home.